scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 .. figure:: figures/mygrocerytour_circuit.png
    :align: center
+   :figclass: wt
+   :scale: 33%

-   Screenshot of MyGroceryTour website with an optimal shopping journey using the generalized commercial traveler algorithm. :label:`circuit`
+   Screenshot of MyGroceryTour website with an optimal shopping journey using the generalized travelling salesman algorithm. :label:`circuit`

-An :math:`F_1` statistics maximization algorithm [NCLC12]_,
-based on dynamic programming, was used to achieve objective (i), which will be of major interest to retailers and distributors.
+An :math:`F_1` statistics maximization algorithm [NCLC12]_ (see the Statistics section),, based on dynamic programming, was used to achieve objective (i), which will be of major interest to retailers and distributors.
 A deep learning method [GBC16]_, based on Recurrent Neuron Networks (RNN)